DataFire/Integrations/integrations/generated/azure_operationalinsights_operationalinsights/README.md

 ### WorkspaceProperties
 * WorkspaceProperties `object`: Workspace properties.
-  * customerId `string`: The ID associated with the workspace.
-Setting this value at creation time allows the workspace being created to be linked to an existing workspace.
+  * customerId `string`: This is a read-only property.
+Represents the ID associated with the workspace.
-  * portalUrl `string`: The URL of the Operational Insights portal for this workspace.
-This value is set on the service side and read-only on the client side.
+  * portalUrl `string`: This is a legacy property and is not used anymore.
+Kept here for backward compatibility.
   * provisioningState `string` (values: Creating, Succeeded, Failed, Canceled, Deleting, ProvisioningAccount): The provisioning state of the workspace.
   * retentionInDays `integer`: The workspace data retention in days. -1 means Unlimited retention for the Unlimited Sku.
 730 days is the maximum allowed for all other Skus.
   * sku [Sku](#sku)
-  * source `string`: The source of the workspace.
-Source defines where the workspace was created.
-'Azure' implies it was created in Azure.
-'External' implies it was created via the Operational Insights Portal.
-This value is set on the service side and read-only on the client side.
+  * source `string`: This is a read-only legacy property.
+It is always set to 'Azure' by the service.
+Kept here for backward compatibility.